 White-box testing focuses on the architectural, integration and systemic aspects of mobile game, and it requires knowledge of the code requirements, your internal and external software architecture and libraries, databases, game engines that is used as part of the game.
 This typically takes place in the earlier phase of the development and can be considered as unit testing.
 Naturally, test automation provides lots of value for white-box testing, but the focus it primarily on underlying architecture, software and integrations.

 Gray-box testing provides instrumentation aspect to mobile game testing.
 The instrumentation can run through test on mobile game but doesn’t get in great details in terms of underlying architecture, integrations, libraries and other software.
+Check out more about gray box test automation with Unity games.

 Black-box testing focuses on mobile game functionality without actual visibility into the underlying implementation.
 It will uncover the logic of the game and focus on design issues, graphics assets, and gameplay/usability of the game.
 With black-box testing testing can reveal flaws in visual appearances, layout problems, potential usability or inconvenience of the gameplay.
 Furthermore, to accommodate